 A great jump shooter with endless range, Barry was an even better free throw shooter.
 Perhaps the best in the history of basketball.
 Famously, he achieved his 90% free throw accuracy with the archaic underhand shot.
 To sum up all of this abilities I think it’s just good to throw out Barry’s stat line from 1966 to 1978: 27 PPG, 7 RPG, 5 APG, 2.5 SPG, 46% FG, 89% FT.
 Just because Barry had a surly attitude doesn’t automatically mean that that kind of production would be easily forgotten.

-The following photo helps to fully explain the riddle of the forgotten Barry…
+The following photo, though, helps to fully explain the riddle of the forgotten Barry…

-Yep, Rick Barry spent four seasons in the ABA.
+Yep, look at that funny colored ball.
+Rick Barry spent four seasons in the ABA.

-Add in a fifth season where had to sit out from pro basketball entirely because the justice system ruled he couldn’t play for the ABA thanks to the NBA’s reserve clause, and a full third of Barry’s career was spent with a league that generally gets disrespected.
+Add in a fifth season where had to sit out from pro basketball entirely because the justice system ruled he couldn’t play for the ABA thanks to the NBA’s reserve clause, and one-third of Barry’s career was spent with a league that has historically been disrespected.
 Furthermore, Barry was injured for significant portions of his ABA tenure, playing 35, 52, and 59 games in 1969, 1970, and 1971.

 So, we had a player who in 1966 took the NBA by storm winning the Rookie of the Year and All-Star MVP awards.
 In 1967 he led the San Francisco Warriors to the NBA Finals and led the league in scoring with 35 PPG.